jarrykinn/springtime/README.md

     }
 ```

 The Cron Jobs are demonstarted in GCP by configuring it running there (see `cron.yaml`).
-It is utilizing:
-* CloudSQL (MySQL)
-* GCP Cron Jobs

 It is running only every 12 hours, since running this service in GCP costs real € money ;-)

 ![image info](./README-images/cron-jobs-gcp.png)